No Hostel accommodation found in Dublin

 New on Guide to Ireland

-The Grafton Guesthouse in Dublin 2
+The Morgan Hotel in Dublin 2

 Dublin, the capital of Ireland and one of Europe's most vibrant cities.
 Being the city of entertainment, Dublin is always bubbling with activities and has something exciting to offer to locals and tourists throughout the year.
 Home to over a quarter of the Ireland's population, almost one million in all, Dublin is a youthful, vibrant and dynamic city with an ever-increasing cosmopolitan influence.
 Chic restaurants and ultra-modern hotels have brought the city centre to life.
 Temple Bar needs no introduction and the older icons such as Trinity College, Merrion Square and the National Museum are all enjoying the benefits of Dublin's status as a year-round tourist destination.